Market Harborough: 1066–1799

 Harborough figured nationally in the English Civil War in June 1645, when it became the headquarters of the King's Army.
-In Harborough, the King decided to confront Parliamentary forces who were camped near Naseby but the Battle of Naseby proved a decisive victory for Parliament led by Oliver Cromwell.
+In Harborough, the King decided to confront Parliamentary forces who were camped near Naseby, but the Battle of Naseby proved a decisive victory for Parliament led by Oliver Cromwell.
 Harborough Chapel became a temporary prison for the captured forces.
 Cromwell wrote a letter from "Haverbrowe, June 14, 1645" to the Speaker of the House of Commons, William Lenthall, announcing the victory.

-An independent church was established in the Harborough area following the Act of Uniformity 1662 and a meeting house was built in Bowden Lane in 1694.
+An independent church was established in the Harborough area following the Act of Uniformity 1662, and a meeting house was built in Bowden Lane in 1694.

 During the 18th century the timber mud and thatch buildings of the town were largely replaced with brick buildings.
-After roads were turnpiked and regularly repaired (making wheeled traffic easier all year round) Harborough became a staging point for coach travel on the road to London from the North West and the Midlands.
+After roads were turnpiked and regularly repaired (making wheeled traffic easier all year round) Harborough became a staging point for coach travel on the road to London from the northwest and the Midlands.
 In 1776 the Open Fields of Great Bowden were allotted to individual owners and fenced with hedges planted, followed by those of Little Bowden in 1780.

 1800–1899

 In the 19th century, the increasing level of heavy goods traffic on the turnpike roads led to complaints.
-A plan for a canal from Leicester to join the London to Birmingham canal was mooted but it eventually bypassed the town and a branch canal was cut from Foxton to Harborough with wharves at Gallow Hill, and Great Bowden.
+A plan for a canal from Leicester to join the London to Birmingham canal was mooted but it eventually bypassed the town and a branch canal was cut from Foxton to Harborough, with wharves at Gallow Hill and Great Bowden.
 Harborough wharf, to the north of the town, became a distribution centre for coal and corn.
 A gas company was formed in 1833 to make and distribute gas.
 John Clarke and Sons of London built a factory for spinning worsted and later making carpets.
 Other industries developed were a brickworks, brewery, wheelwright/coachworks and the British Glues and Chemicals works by the Canal at Gallow Hill.
 In the 1830s a union of parishes around Market Harborough was formed to look after the poor and a workhouse was built in 1836 on the site of St Luke's Hospital.
 In 1841 Thomas Cook who was a wood turner and cabinet maker in the town organised the first group travel by rail from Leicester to Loughborough and went on to found the travel agency bearing his name.

-Market Harborough became a centre for fox hunting with hounds during the 19th century when Mr Tailby of Skeffington Hall established a hunt in South East Leicestershire in 1856.
+Market Harborough became a centre for fox hunting with hounds during the 19th century, when Mr Tailby of Skeffington Hall established a hunt in southeast Leicestershire in 1856.
 The country between Billesdon and Harborough was considered severe, involving jumping the specially designed ox fences.
 His hunting diary is recognised as an important document in the history of hunting.
 The Hunt was renamed the Fernie after a subsequent Master.

-The Grand National Hunt Steeple Chase was held to the south west of the town in 1860, 1861 and 1863.
+The Grand National Hunt Steeple Chase was held to the southwest of the town in 1860, 1861 and 1863.
 This race and the meeting eventually developed into the Cheltenham Festival and the organisers were part of the founding of organised steeplechasing through the Grand National Hunt Committee.